-2. Extemporaneous - This round will consist of a five-minute preparation time for a maximum of five minutes to speak on a topic assigned by the nominating committee Ex.
+Extemporaneous - This round will consist of a five-minute preparation time for a maximum of five minutes to speak on a topic assigned by the nominating committee Ex.
 Candidate A will begin preparation on a topic.
 After five minutes, Candidate A will begin to present their speech while Candidate B begins their five-minute preparation time.
 This will continue until all candidates have spoken to the nominating committee.
 Example topics can be found at the end of this book.
+There will be no questions asked after your presentation.